Palm Sunday church bombings: Bombing

 Later at Saint Mark's Coptic Orthodox Cathedral in Alexandria, historical seat of the Coptic papacy, another device exploded near the cathedral's gates.
 The incident occurred minutes after Pope Tawadros II left the church to follow the developments of the Tanta bombing.
 The pope escaped unharmed.
 Conflicting reports emerged over the identity of the perpetrator.
 Egyptian television published a photo of a man who was stopped and interrogated near the entrance.
 The suspect reportedly detonated a suicide belt when members of the security force, assigned to this church, tried to arrest him.
 Other camera footage, however, showed a different man trying to pass through the metal detectors at the entrance, a few seconds before the bomb went off.

 Casualties

-The bombing in Alexandria killed 17 people and injured 48.
-In Tanta, 30 people were killed and 78 injured.
+The two bombings killed at least 43 people and injured hundreds more.

 Aftermath

 In Tanta, security forces sealed off all the streets leading to the church and set up emergency checkpoints, allowing bomb disposal experts to examine the church and cars parked in its surroundings for any remaining explosives.
 Egypt's interior minister, Magdy Abdel Ghaffar, Prosecutor-General, Nabil Sadek, and other government officials arrived at the scene shortly after the bombing.
 Forensic experts identified an unknown severed head as a possible suspect in the attack.
 Tanta's residents, who were demonstrating nearby, physically assaulted Major General Hossam el-Din Khalifa, head of the Gharbia's Security Directorate.
 Khalifa, along with other heads of security, were dismissed later that day by Abdel Ghaffar.

 Three other explosive devices were dismantled by police.
 Two of them were left by an unknown individual in front of Sidi Abdel Rahim Mosque in Tanta, which contains a Sufi shrine.
 The other was in Alexandria's Collège Saint Marc.